Get prepared to learn everything you ever wanted to know about the basic French sentence “Bonne fête Papa”.

 If you want to be more ceremonious, use instead the super full version “Je te souhaite une joyeuse/bonne fête des pères papa.”
 (I wish you a happy/good father’s day dad.)

-In Quebec, “Joyeuse fête” doesn’t have the same meaning than in France, it means “Happy birthday“.
+In Quebec, “Joyeuse fête” doesn’t have the same meaning as in France, it means “Happy birthday“.
 While in France, to say “Happy birthday” we use “Joyeux anniversaire“.

 So if your dad is from Quebec, be careful!